 - Graduate students and Dix Scholars wanting to live on campus during the summer have the option of staying in their same room.
 If they have chosen a new room for the fall, they will be able to move into that room during the summer provided that it is available.

 - Students must have a $250 housing deposit on file.
-If you are a current resident student, then you should have a deposit.
+If you are a current resident student, then you should already have a deposit.
 If you have lived on campus in the past and are not sure whether or not you still have a deposit on file, please contact Student Financial Services.
-If you have never lived on campus, please fill out the General Housing Deposit form, along with a $250 check adressed to Simmons College.
+If you have never lived on campus, please pay online here or fill out the General Housing Deposit form, along with a $250 check addressed to Simmons College.

 Where do students live during the summer?

-- Summer residents applying for a single room will be housed in North and South according to space availability.
-Summer residents applying for a double room will be housed in South Hall.
+- Summer residents will be housed in North and South according to space availability.
 Preference for singles will be given to graduate students/Dix Scholars who are continuing residents from the academic year.